sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 We're going to use the UFW product to provide internet to any machine using the LOCALBRIDGE strategy.

 * Change "DEFAULT_FORWARD_POLICY=DROP" to 'DEFAULT_FORWARD_POLICY="ACCEPT"' in /etc/default/ufw

-* Disable ipv6, and allow ipv4 forwarding in /etc/ufw/sysctl.conf:
+* edit /etc/ufw/sysctl.conf to Disable ipv6, and allow ipv4 forwarding. you should only have to uncomment the first line:
 ```
 net.ipv4.ip_forward=1
 #net/ipv6/conf/default/forwarding=1
 #net/ipv6/conf/all/forwarding=1
 ```

-* Change the 'enp0s25' to match the interface you're using, then add the following right after the first comment block in /etc/ufw/before.rules:
+* Add the following block of firewall rules right after the first comment block in /etc/ufw/before.rules.
+Make sure to change the 'enp0s25' to match the interface you're using to get to the internet:
 ```

 # NAT table rules